Manaka-Saito/unit3/Criterion_A.md

 Lastly, he takes orders of reservations on call and records manually as he cannot afford money to employ more than 5 people.
 He is currently getting help from his wife, but as she is working for another job, he needs to find another way of managing reservations very soon.

 ## Proposed Solution
-I propose to build a GUI application to address the client’s problems considering the future users.
-GUI can be quickly and easily navigated[^4].
-Additionally, it does not require an internet connection; therefore, whenever the user needs to use the product, they have the ability to do so[^3].
+I propose to build a GUI application that addresses the client's needs, keeping future users in mind.
+A GUI is easy to navigate, making it user-friendly and efficient for all users[^4].
+Additionally, the application does not require an internet connection, allowing users to access it anytime they need[^3].
-For a software tool to use, I propose Python.
-Python is a programming language that provides open-source access, meaning it can be used by anyone as long as it is installed[^6].
-It also allows for the long-term viability of the system.
-The use of Python simplifies potential future modifications rather than requiring the application to be rebuilt[^7].
+For the development of this tool, I suggest using Python.
+Python is an open-source programming language, making it accessible for anyone to use, provided it's installed[^6].
+It also ensures that the system remains functional and extentional.
+With Python, future updates and improvements can be implemented without the need for rebuilding applications whole[^7].
-KivyMD will be used to create interactive, well-designed interfaces.
-SQLite is the preferred data storage option, as it allows for a single codebase and is supported on a vast range of platforms.
-Although there are other options such as CSV files, SQLite is lightweight and well-structured, making it a suitable choice for this project[^1].
-By combining Python, KivyMD, and SQLite, the solution can function smoothly and provide sufficient applications for my client.
+To enhance the user experience, I will use KivyMD to create interactive and pleasing interfaces.
+For storing data, SQLite is the best choice, as it supports a wide range of platforms while keeping the system lightweight and well-organized.
+Despite the options like CSV files exist, SQLite offers a more efficient and reliable way to manage data[^1].
+By combining Python, KivyMD, and SQLite, the solution will function smoothly and meet the client's requirements effectively.
 ## Success Criteria